urunovsgit/game-store/README.md

 by corresponding repository class object.
 Also `GSUnitOfWork` class is the implementation of Unit of Work pattern which used to group one or more operations into a single transaction.

 Class `GameStoreDbContext` derives `IdentityDbContext<GameStoreUser, IdentityRole<int>, int>` which is the primary class that is responsible for interacting with the database.
-`AppDbContext` class contains `DbSet<ToDoList>` and `DbSet<ToDoEntry>` properties which represents the collection of entities in the context, or that can be queried from the database.
+This class contains `DbSet<Entity>` properties which represents the collection of entities in the context, or that can be queried from the database.
 Also it accepts context configuration options passed through constructor.